FailAcademy/learning/adp-london/_slides/week-03/02-state-events.md

 .title-logo[![Red logo](/public/img/red-logo-white.svg)]

 ---

 layout: false

 # Agenda

-1. Setting a component's initial state
+1. Set a component's initial state
-2. Changing state in response to events
+2. Change state in response to events
-3. Working with component refs
+3. Work with component refs
-4. Using React's "lifecycle methods"
+4. Use React's "lifecycle methods"
+5. Use Apollo Client with React

 ---